Last updated 06 May 2026.

 Surveys and Audience Research

 We conduct surveys on behalf of clients using SurveyMonkey.
-Our approach prioritises anonymity and minimisation:
+Our approach prioritises anonymity, data minimisation, and proportionate collection.

-We recognise that certain types of personal data require additional care and protection.
-This includes information relating to children, disability or medical need, religion, political affiliation, sexuality, or ethnicity – collectively referred to as sensitive or special category data under UK GDPR.
+We recognise that some types of personal data require additional care and protection.
+This includes information about disability or medical need, religion, political views, sexuality or ethnicity.
+Under UK GDPR, this is known as special category data.
+Although information about children is not classed as special category data, we treat it with the same level of care.

-- Enhanced security measures are applied to protect this data from unauthorised access or misuse.
+- Enhanced security measures are used to protect it from unauthorised access or misuse.

-- Data is used solely for the agreed purpose and is securely deleted once no longer required.
+- It is used solely for the agreed purpose and is securely deleted once no longer required.

-- We will never associate sensitive survey responses with identifiable contact information unless the respondent has given explicit, informed consent to do so.
+We will never link sensitive survey responses to identifiable contact information unless the respondent has given explicit, informed consent.

 How We Keep Data Safe

-- We regularly review and delete data that is no longer needed.
+We regularly review the data we hold and delete information that is no longer needed.
+We maintain secure backups to protect against data loss.

 How Long We Keep Your Data